kemplab/coregistration/README.md

     Output: a folder with ion images

 The code uses Python 3.7.6 and conda 4.8.2 with opencv 3.4.2, scikit-image 0.16.2, scikit-learn 0.22.1, scipy 1.4.1, numpy 1.18.1

+For any issues with the code write to anikitina3@gatech.edu